-United Nations agencies estimate nearly 10 million people from Africa, south Asia and elsewhere have migrated or been displaced by environmental degradation, weather-related disasters and desertification in the last 20 years.
-The UN predicts a further 150 million people may have to move in the next 50 years and has identified 28 countries now at extreme risk from climate change.
+United Nations agencies estimate nearly 30 million people worldwide were displaced by floods, fire or drought during 2020.
+The UN predicts a further 200 million people may have to move by 2050 and has identified 28 countries now at extreme risk from climate change.
 Of these, 22 are in Africa.
 The majority of people displaced by more severe climates will be the very poor.
-Unable to afford to travel long distances, they are likely to become IDPs or refugees in neighbouring states (see page 20).
+Unable to afford to travel long distances, they are likely to become IDPs or refugees in neighbouring states (see page 23).

 - The International Red Cross estimates that each year 400 weather-related disasters result in forced migration.
 As we have learned, while climate change cannot be linked conclusively to the occurrence of any one particular event, there is an anticipated correlation between a higher GMST and an increased frequency of extreme weather. - More people may become climate change refugees on account of rising sea levels.
 Dozens of islands in the Indian Sunderban region are being regularly flooded, threatening thousands.
-The Maldives, located southwest of India and Sri Lanka, is gravely at risk from rising sea levels.
-It consists of a chain of 1,190 low-lying islands that are surrounded by the waters of Indian Ocean.
-Bangladesh is the most vulnerable large country, with 60 per cent of its land less than 5 meters above sea level.
-Page 20 explored how coastal regions of Bangladesh are vulnerable to rising sea levels.
-Bhola villagers will have no option but to migrate; many will go to the slums of Dhaka.
+The Maldives, located southwest of India and Sri Lanka, is gravely at risk from rising sea levels (refer back to Figure 2.16).
+It consists of a chain of 1,190 low-lying islands that are surrounded by the waters of the Indian Ocean.
+Bangladesh is the most vulnerable large country, with 60 per cent of its land less than 5 metres above sea level.
+Page 22 explored how coastal regions of Bangladesh are vulnerable to rising sea levels.
+Bhola villagers will have no option but to migrate; many will move to Dhaka where they may struggle to find employment and housing.